Do NOT Miss This Profit Windfall... Again

 And it’s all thanks to just one single, solitary shale play: the Marcellus.

-Within seven years, Pennsylvania’s marketed natural gas production exploded from virtually nothing to more than 15.6 billion cubic feet.
-To put a little perspective on that figure, that’s roughly 16% of our country’s total.
+Over the last decade, Pennsylvania’s marketed natural gas production exploded from virtually nothing to more than 6.2 trillion cubic feet of natural gas in 2018.
+To put a little perspective on that figure, that’s nearly one-fifth of our country’s total.

-And while Texas still holds the crown for the largest natural gas-producing state, the two account for about 40% of the United States’ total marketed gas production.
+And while Texas still holds the crown for the largest natural gas-producing state, the two account for well over 40% of the United States’ total marketed gas production.

 Yet the Marcellus is responsible for virtually ALL of the growth since 2010.